-- loy more than 50 persons shall, in the context of their operations a. investigate whether there is a risk of discrimination or other barriers to equality, including by reviewing pa - b. analyse the causes of identified risks, - c. implement measures suited to counteract discrimination and promote greater equality and diversity in the - d. evaluate the results of efforts made pursuant to a) to c).
+- a. investigate whether there is a risk of discrimination or other barriers to equality, including by reviewing pay conditions by reference to gender and the use of involuntary part-time work every two years, - b. analyse the causes of identified risks, - c. implement measures suited to counteract discrimination and promote greater equality and diversity in the undertaking, and - d. evaluate the results of efforts made pursuant to a) to c).